albhasan/docker_scidb/README.md

 	</ul>
 </li>
 <li>Enable <code>setup.sh</code> for execution (<code>chmod +x setup.sh</code>) and run it (<code>./setup.sh</code>): This creates a new image from the Dockerfile. <b>WARNING: This will delete all the stopped containers and unused images</b>.
 <li>Start a container.
-For example, these examples creates a container called "scidb1" from the "scidb_img" image:
+For example, these examples create a container called "scidb1" from the "scidb_img" image:
 	<ul>
 	<li>Keep all the data in the container: <code>docker run -d -P --name="scidb1" -p 49901:49901 -p 49903:49903 -p 49904:49904 --expose=49902 --expose=49910 scidb_img</code></li>
 	<li>Keep SciDB's data on a host's folder: <code>docker run -d -P --name="scidb1" -p 49901:49901 -p 49903:49903 -p 49904:49904 --expose=49902 --expose=49910 -v /var/bliss/scidb/test/data:/home/scidb/data scidb_img</code></li>